According to The Biological Dictionary of Women in Science:

 Susan set sail for Europe on September 7th.
 She spent a short time in London, then quickly to Paris to meet with Mary Putnam who urged Susan to spend a few days and enjoy the city, but since she had no money of her own in the expensive city she felt obligated to head quickly onto Zurich.

-Starts school in Zurich at the age of 21, along with Maria and others, became fast friends with Marie V
+Starts school in Zurich at the age of 21, along with Eliza, Maria and Marie V

 Marie V wrote “she looks so soft and child-like and yet there is a strong determination in her thinking and behavior.”
 She helped her learn German and Dimock helped Marie with medical studies.